 Apple’s A14 Bionic processor in the iPhone 12 is far and away the most powerful mobile processor out there and will help keep the smartphone running smoothly for years to come.
 The dual-cameras on the back of the iPhone 12 produce excellent photos and give you flexibility with a wide and ultrawide lens to make sure you can get everyone or everything into your photos.

 If you prefer Android, depending on your budget there are a number of other fantastic options as well right now.
-The Samsung Galaxy Note 20 Ultra is the pinnacle of Android hardware at the moment with a Snapdragon 865+ processor and a triple camera array that allows you to get fantastic photos near or far with up to a 50x zoom.
-The S-Pen provides a ton of unique functionality and Samsung’s desktop-like DeX interface can turn your smartphone into a laptop replacement in a pinch.
+The Samsung Galaxy S21 Ultra is the pinnacle of Android hardware at the moment with a Snapdragon 888 processor and a quad-camera array that allows you to get fantastic photos near or far with up to a 100x zoom.
+Support for an S Pen and Samsung’s desktop-like DeX interface can turn your smartphone into a laptop replacement in a pinch.
 For pure performance consider the OnePlus 9 Pro, which is currently the fastest Android phone we've tested, overtaking the iPhone 12 in some tests and blowing away every other phone with its 65W fast charging.

 That’s a quick look at some of our top picks, but here’s a rundown of all the best smartphones available today.